veramarusiakova/praha.pirati.cz/en/program/doprava.md

 The biggest issue in many areas is the shortage of resident parking spaces, and as such it requires attention.
 * **More P+R parking spots for short-term and long-term use**.
 These parking places (both in Prague and in Central Bohemia) must be interlinked smoothly with the public transport network.
 * **Easy parking.
-Simpler zones.** The data on current usage of parking spaces will be made public.
+Simpler zones.** Current parking usage data will be available online.
 This will allow everyone to make apps for drivers looking for a free parking spot.
 * **Your guests and the plumber can park outside your house**.
 Every resident will get a number of free parking hours that can be used for their guests.
 No more expensive parking